DanielKinsman/security-for-the-lazy/readme.md

 ![spoofed website](images/siterealidentity.png)

-Pictures say it all really.
+The pictures say it all really.

 Security vulnerabilities is software
 ------------------------------------